Chiropractor Explains: Leg Pain From Sitting in Office Chair

-As a general rule, leg pain can also result from prolonged periods of strain and pressure.
+As a general rule, an office chair can cause leg pain due to prolonged periods of strain and pressure.
 While sitting, hip flexor muscles shorten, which can cause severe stress on the hips, cause swelling in the legs, and discomfort in the sciatic nerve.
 Remember to stand up regularly and stretch your legs.

 Therefore, you have a short, strong muscle facing a longer, weaker one.
 For example, the chest muscles counterbalance the upper back forces, performing opposite functions – pushing and pulling.